-This week on Sawbones, Dr. Sydnee and Justin are hiding a horseshoe to cure your hiccups.
-Show notes
+This week on Sawbones, Dr. Sydnee and Justin are changing the course of human history.

 This week on Sawbones, Dr. Sydnee and Justin are living out their dreams in the most horrifying way possible.
 Join them for a history of sleepwalking.

 You can subscribe to their show right now on iTunes!
 Then tweet about or follow the show on Twitter (@Sawbones) so all your friends and family can be as horrified and entertained as you.

 Thanks for the great show.
 It's great to hear from an expert and a not so expert about interesting topics.